rfielding/microcms/README.md

 The html navigation is supported in order to have a reliable interface when things break, or before a proper application is uploaded into the server.

-- styles.css
+- init/styles.css
-- rootTemplate.html.templ
+- init/rootTemplate.html.templ
-- searchTemplate.html.templ
+- init/searchTemplate.html.templ
-- listingTemplate.html.templ
+- init/listingTemplate.html.templ

 These files, along with permission.rego, are initialization config.
 They are files like everything else.
 But they are required to navigate with a browser.
 The idea is that at some point, a React app is the official interface.
 So all of the html and css is kept out of the server itself.